dj0nz/cptools/README.md

 ## My private Check Point knowledge base ##

 Scripts I used at work.
+I ask for your indulgence with the Python scripts, I'm not a programmer and still a first grade student with Python...

 ### [add-gw-hostnames.sh](add-gw-hostnames.sh)
 Uses mgmt_cli to fetch names and IPs of gateways or cluster members from Check Point database and creates host name entries.